Temani Adams PLLC

 Case: State of Texas v.
 J.A.

-Charge: Felony Possession of a Controlled Substance with Intent to Deliver (Xanax) in a Drug Free Zone, Felony Possession of Marijuana in a Drug Free Zone, and Felony Probation Violation.
+Charges: Felony Possession of a Controlled Substance with Intent to Deliver (Xanax) in a Drug Free Zone, Felony Possession of Marijuana in a Drug Free Zone, and Felony Probation Violation.

 Result: Charges Dismissed.
 Probation reinstated.